By using Replypad, you agree to our Cookie Policy.

 Triggers are a set of user defined rules that help you automate your work.

-You can use triggers to automatically add users as followers for a conversation, when the condition you define is met.
-For example, if a conversation is created for a specific account, then add a specific user as a follower.
+You can use triggers to automatically add users as followers for a ticket, when the condition you define is met.
+For example, if a ticket is created for a specific account, then add a specific user as a follower.

 See Become a follower using triggers for a detailed usage example.